zf2-boiler-app/app-display/README.md

 Introduction
 ------------

-__Boiler-App Display module__ is a Zend Framework 2 module for ZF2 Boiler-App that allows you to manage all part of the display
+__Boiler-App "Display" module__ is a Zend Framework 2 module that provides all part of the display management for ZF2 Boiler-App

 Requirements
 ------------